shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 - Transfering XTZ from contract to account. i.e. Collecting management rewards
 - Updating admin

 Before writing the functions, let us create the contract boilerplate.
 We will name our class `MarketPlace`.
-We can initialize data fields in the init function. \
+Let's initialize data fields in the init function. \
 We are going to initialize \
 `token`: The address to the token contract.\
 `metadata`: Meta-data of this contract to make it recognizable in explorers.\
 `admin`: the admin for this contract,\
 `token_id`: we will use this to know the total number of NFTs we have minted.\
-`data`: This is a big map to save a particular tokens data.\
+`data`: This is a big map to save a particular token's data.\
 #### `data` big_map
 - `holder`: The current owner of this NFT.
-- `collectable`: Whether the nft is on sale or not.
+- `collectable`: Whether the NFT is on sale or not.
 - `author`: The creator of the NFT.
 - `amount`:The amount at which this NFT will be sold, if `collectable` is true

 ```python
 class Marketplace(sp.Contract):